cmu-hgc-mac/HGC_DB_postgres/README.md

 10. The import parts button downloads from INT2R/CMSR the parts that are marked for the specific MAC.

     (Col `kind` gets populated when parts data are imported from CERN; Col `date_received_verify` gets populated upon verification; Discrepancy between these columns suggests missing parts)
+11. The `Refresh` button updates primary keys and foreign keys and connects the parts in the various tables.
+This should happen automatically during the assembly steps but the button may be used in instances it doensn't happen for some reason.

-11. The control panel also opens browser-based AdminerEvo for vieweing data.
+12. The control panel also opens browser-based AdminerEvo for vieweing data.
 This requires installation of [PHP](https://github.com/cmu-hgc-mac/HGC_DB_postgres/blob/main/documentation/php_installation.md).

 ![image](https://github.com/user-attachments/assets/3083f1fd-7606-41e9-8697-823591bd1f48)